faysal-ahmad/idreesia-erp/README.md

 # Overview
 This is a volunteer project.
-It's purpose is to automate and digitize the processes for `Idreesia`, a non-profit, non-government organization.
-It is custom built to match the requirements and process flows of the organization.
+It's purpose is to automate and digitize the processes for `Idreesia`, a non-profit organization.
+It is custom built to fulfill the requirements and process flows of the organization.

 ## Technologies
 The front-end is built using React.
 Back-end is built on Meteor and MongoDB.
 GraphQL is used for communicating between the layers.